zach1259/T3-2/README.md

 Now
 ===

-In the view change the update method to tell current player to move.
-Check that it works.

 Add a restart method to the model that sets the current player to be a random player.

 In the ready function in the controller have it call restart before update.
 In Model initialize currentPlayer to null.
 Check that the program now starts with a random player.